Praktyka-Zawodowa-2020/optical_graph_recognition/README.md

 ## Run from the command line

 ```
 ATTENTION!!!
-Recognition of the file format is implemented on the server,
+The file format recognition  is implemented on the server,
 so check carefully whether the path to the file indicates a photo in the * JPG * or * PNG * format
 ```